vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 ## *Contents of 5 - Days Workshop:*

-- **Day 1 - Study and review various components of RISC-V based picoSoC**
+- **Day 1 - Study and Review Various Components of RISC-V based PicoSoC**

-- **Day 2 - Chip planning strategies and introduction to foundry library cells**
+- **Day 2 - Chip Planning Strategies and Introduction to Foundry Library Cells**

-- **Day 3 - Design and characterize one library cell using Magic Layout tool and ngspice**
+- **Day 3 - Design and Characterize one Library Cell using magic Layout Tool and ngspice**

-- **Day 4 - Pre-layout timing analysis and importance of good clock tree**
+- **Day 4 - Pre-Layout Timing Analysis and Importance of Good Clock Tree**

-- **Day 5 - Final steps for RTL2GDS**
+- **Day 5 - Final Steps for RTL2GDS**

 ## *Day 1 - Study and Review Various Components of RISC-V based PicoSoC*